-Restoring the Wrong Backup
+Restoring the Correct Backup After the Wrong One

 If you accidentally restore the wrong backup, you should rebuild the system from backups.
 Unless you are very sure of what you are doing, you should not simply restore the correct backup version over the incorrect version.
 This is because the incorrect backup may have altered files that the correct backup won't restore.